chef/chef-oss-practices/checklists/managing-pull-requests.md

 # Managing Pull Requests

-* Respond within the commited response time maximum
+* Respond within the committed response time maximum
 * Questions to ask when reviewing:
   * Does the PR add value?
     * Does it fix an existing issue?